coderschool/react-week3-github/README.md

 <img src="./images/ScreenM1c.png" width="300px"/>

 This is because if we only select the default tab at `componentDidMount`, we will have no data.
 Try adding a `console.log` to see this.
-Instead what we need to do is use `componentWillReceiveProps`.
+Instead what we need to do is *ADD* `componentWillReceiveProps`.
 This is a function called whenever props are updated.
+It is not called with initial props, however.

 ```JSX
 componentWillReceiveProps(nextProps) {